giantswarm/rfc/manage-essential-crds-via-mcb/README.md

 - flux is not up at this point
 - currently it is not possible to render Flux helm releases to manually apply the resources

+## Decision

+Implement for Giant Swarm CRDs and get rid of `opsctl ensure crds`.

+This creates the framework and precedence for anyone to use it - whether raw CRDs, remote bases or helm charts - for any CRDs without further migrations.

+### Next steps

+Implement for Giant Swarm CRDs and get rid of `opsctl ensure crds`.